-Turkish soap operas, also known as Turkish series, have become a global hit all around the world.
+Turkish series, also known as Turkish dizis or soap operas, have become a global hit all around the world.
 They are now second only to the U.S. series, reaching more than 700 million viewers in about 150 countries.

 There are several factors that make Turkish soap operas distinct: They are family centered, although love triangles are very common.
 Each episode runs about two hours and they are mostly filmed in beautiful historical neighborhoods of Istanbul.
 Interestingly enough, organized tours visiting these neighborhoods have become popular bringing tourists from around the world.